 Which board candidates will be selected for interviews?

 The final number of board candidates that make the cut depends on the description of the chair or interview panel.
 This, again, may be limited by time, resources and availability of those conducting the board interviews.
-If there are more A candidates than interview slots, a second round of screening is required for this cohort.
+If there are more A candidates than interview slots, a second screening round is required for this cohort.
 Applicants will be further graded as an A-, A, or A+.

 If the A candidate cohort is smaller than the required number of applicants for interview, some B candidates may also be included in the shortlist and invited to the interview stage.